AD9000/Cappucino1.0/backend/README.md

    - r - Rook
    - p - Pawn

-2. Original position of the piece to be moved.
+2. Original position of the piece to be moved. eg: b4
    - 1 letter for the file (columns marked a-h)
    - 1 number for the rank (rows numbered 1-8)
-     eg: b4

 3. Final position of the piece to be moved, in the same format as the original position.

-All commands are case insensitive.

-So, a valid move could be: qb1b7
+So, a valid move could be: **qb1b7**
-Which means, move the queen from b1 to b7
+It would be interpreted as: Move the queen from b1 to b7.

+**Note**: All commands are case insensitive.

 ## Possible Improvements: